microsoft/vscode-docs/docs/customization/themes.md

 ---

 # Changing the Color Theme

+## Selecting the Color Theme
-There are several out-of-the-box color themes for VS Code for you to try out.
+There are several out-of-the-box color themes in VS Code for you to try out.

 1. Open the Color Theme picker with `File | Preferences | Color Theme`.
-2. Use the cursor keys to preview the colors of the theme
+2. Use the cursor keys to preview the colors of the theme.
-3. Select the theme you want and hit Enter
+3. Select the theme you want and hit `kbstyle(Enter)`.

 ![Themes in the Command Palette](images/themes/colorthemes.png)